-The ‘Not Just a Girls Job’ is a campaign brought to you by EPAA UK, which aims to challenge common assumptions and perceptions of the EA/PA/Secretary role being a career just for women.
+The ‘Not Just a Girls Job’ is a campaign brought to you by EPAA UK, which aims to challenge common assumptions and perceptions of the EA/PA being a career just for women.

-At EPAA, we believe a better gender ratio will make for an enriched profession and our mission is simple – we want to inspire boys and men to consider the profession as a credible career choice and remove some of the stereotypes associated with the roles under the administrative umbrella.
+At EPAA, we believe a better gender ratio will make for an enriched profession and our mission is simple – we want to inspire boys and men to consider the profession as a credible career choice and remove some of the stereotypes associated with the roles under the business support professional umbrella.

-Our campaign will seek to decrease this split over time, using a range of awareness raising initiatives in addition to educating the world of work at large on why this is a gender-neutral role.
+We hope to see the split decrease over time via our campaign, using a range of awareness raising initiatives, in addition to educating the world of work at large on why this is a gender-neutral role.

-As part of our ‘Not just a girl’s job’ campaign, we recently conducted a survey on the issue of gender stereotypes in the EA/PA field, and received more than 50 responses from male Executive and Personal Assistants from across Europe, North America, Africa and the Asia-Pacific region.
+As part of our ‘Not Just a Girl’s Job’ Campaign, in 2017 we conducted a survey on the issue of gender stereotypes within the Business Support Profession, and received more than 50 responses from male Executive and Personal Assistants from across Europe, North America, Africa and the Asia-Pacific region.

 The results of EPAA’s survey revealed that 42% of participants had experienced negative comments from colleagues based on inaccurate and outdated gender stereotypes.